 The North Bear Management Unit includes Baker, Columbia, Duval, Hamilton, Nassau, Suwannee, and Union counties and contains the Osceola subpopulation, named after the Osceola National Forest.
 Bears in the Osceola subpopulation are part of a larger subpopulation that includes bears in the Okefenokee Swamp National Wildlife Refuge in Georgia.
 The plan’s objectives for the North BMU are to maintain or increase the current bear subpopulation with the necessary habitat to support them, maintain forested connections with the Central BMU, and to reduce human-bear conflicts and habitat fragmentation.
 In 2002, the FWC estimated 200 to 313 bears lived in Osceola subpopulation.
-In 2014, the FWC will begin the multi-year process of updating subpopulation estimates.
-More details can be found in the bear management plan.
+In 2014, the FWC estimates there to be an average of 493 bears in the North BMU.

 Vehicle strikes account for the majority of bear deaths in Florida statewide.
 The number of bears killed by vehicles, or euthanized due to vehicle injuries, documented each year in the North BMU can be seen below.

 Caption: This bar graph shows the number of bears killed by vehicle strikes in the North BMU from 2000 to 2016, totaling 68 bears.